-Pharmacists (PharmD) dispense drugs prescribed by physicians and other health practitioners and provide information to patients about their use.
-They require a broad knowledge of the manufacture and distribution of drugs; their uses, strengths, doses, side effects, interactions and potential harmful qualities.
+Pharmacists (PharmD) serve as the healthcare team medication experts who counsel patients on their medication use, monitor patient health and progress, and provide recommendations for optimal medication regimens to prescribers.
+They require a broad knowledge of the manufacture and distribution of drugs; their composition, uses, strengths, doses, side effects, interactions and potential harmful qualities.
 Pharmacists work in a variety of occupational settings including:

 - Ambulatory Care

 - Federal - Armed Services or Public Health

 A pharmacy degree requires four years of study.
 The first two years usually cover the basic sciences; the last two years cover pharmacy theory and practice.
 Upon completion of study, including an internship under a licensed pharmacist, students are awarded the degree of Pharm.D. and must pass a licensing exam to practice pharmacy in all 50 states, the District of Columbia, and U.S. territories.